 Sale of Consignment Inventory to Supplier

-[At the inception of this agreement and at the beginning of each calendar quarter thereafter, Supplier shall issue an open purchase order for its forthcoming purchase of Products from the Consignment Inventory.]
+At the inception of this agreement and at the beginning of each calendar quarter thereafter, Supplier shall issue an open purchase order for its forthcoming purchase of Products from the Consignment Inventory.

 Supplier may draw Products from the Consignment Inventory as it reasonably requires for its immediate need.
 Once drawn from the storage location, title and full risk of loss or damage to the drawn Consignment Inventory shall transfer to Supplier.
 Consignment Inventory cannot be returned to Distributor once drawn from the storage location without Distributor’s prior written consent.